kowalej/BlueMuse/README.md

 # Versions
 ### Latest
+* 2.0.0.0
+    * Stream PPG, accelerometer, gyroscope, and telemetry data.
+    * Muse 2 (and other models) auto detection.
+Removed "Assume Muse 2" setting.
+    * Battery level indicator in the UI.
+    * Added support for "tech info" which will show some device and control status information from the Muse.
+This data includes firmware information, serial number, battery info, and more.
+    * Added button to "hard reset" the Muse. *This can sometimes help resolve connectivity issues.*
+    * Cleaned up UI (improved button colours and important text is bolded).
+    * Added a lot more logging for Bluetooth and other processing errors.
+This will hopefully lead to issues being resolved in the future if users are having streaming issues.

+#### Older
-* **1.1.1.0**
+* 1.1.1.0
     * **Muse 2 support (experimental) - for now, for this to work you have to go to Settings > Assume Muse 2 > Toggle On.
 Finally, hit Force Refresh (if your Muse was already in the list, otherwise it should work when your device is first found).** It will assume all you devices with "Muse" in the name are Muse 2's and will set the parameters accordingly. *In the future I hope to have Muse vs Muse 2 differentiation be auto detected*.
     * Added "always pair" option which may help with some people's Bluetooth issues.
 It is set as Off by default, you can toggle it On in the settings menu.

-#### Older
 * 1.1.0.0
     * Choose between 32-bit (float32) or 64-bit (double64) LSL stream data formats.
 * 1.0.9.0 (Note - forces streams to use double64 data format.)